-The response localhost indicates that ypbind(1M) is correctly bound to the NIS server on the local system.
-Instead of localhost, it may return its name as reported by hostname(1).
+The response localhost indicates that nsd is correctly bound to the NIS server on the local system.
+Instead of localhost, it may return its name as reported by hostname.
+For further details, refer to the ypwhich(1M), nsd(1M), and hostname(1) reference pages.